 The links on the left-hand side menu offer a brief discussion of some of the issues that people typically bring to counselling.
 You will also find some useful links to external websites specifically concerned with these topics.

 Please remember that each individual is unique.
 Your issues and concerns may, or may not, resonate with the descriptions contained in these pages, and please don't be discouraged from contacting us if you don't identify with these labels.
 No concern is too trivial, and if you feel we might be able to help you, please don't hesitate to contact us.

-Some students want a little help to get started with self help so we are able to offer one off sessions for assisted self help or to direct you to particular self help programmes such as Beating the Blues.
+Some students want a little help to get started with self help so we are able to offer one off or a series of supported self help sessions to help you tailor your own support.

 The Counselling Service is just one of a range of free services available to students.
 You may also wish to find out about others by going to the Services and Resources page of the University website.
 If you are a member of staff supporting a student, you may find the Student Support at Bristol information helpful.
 There is also a one page student support guide (PDF, 63kB).

 To explore possible links between physiological and psychological states you can consult your doctor or visit the NHS website .

-You might also like to visit the website of the Royal College of Psychiatrists, which contains a lot of material about mental health issues.
+You might also like to visit the websites of the Royal College of Psychiatrists, Mind and Rethink which contain a lot of material about mental health issues.
 Additionally, Public Health Northern Ireland publish a student guide with general tips about mental health and wellbeing at University.